 Congress kadlekai can be served with tea or coffee and as a crunchy and spicy topping on the chats.

 The full video recipe of the congress kadlekai can be found in my you tube channel – Madhu’s Everyday Indian

 Congress kadlekai is served with chirumuri ( a puffed rice chat which is mixed with onion, tomato, carrot, coriander leaves and chilly powder).
 It is also topped on different chats.
 You can also serve the congress kadlekai with tea or coffee.

 There are quite few stories, that go back to 1960’s.
-One of the stories says that, following the split of the congress party the peanuts were also called congress kadlekai, because we split the peanuts to make this spicy crunchy snack.
+One of the stories says that, following the split of the congress party they started calling peanuts as Congress Kadlekai. because we split the peanuts to make this spicy crunchy snack.

 In Karnataka, you generally see the street chat stalls keeping a big box of congress kadlekai and add them to the chirumuri and other chat recipe.
 Though making this snack is quite easy, Generally you don’t see people making the congress kadlekai at home.
 It’s one of those recipes, which is very popular buying at stores.

 I like to finely chop the curry leaves, so you can actually taste and eat them.
 The amount of red chilly powder depends on how spicy the chilies are.

 While making the tempering, make sure the heat is in low.
-If not the spices will not burn.
+If not the spices will burn.